darktable-org/dtorg/content/blog/2012-03-02-bauhaus-widgets/2012-03-02-bauhaus-widgets.md

 wordpress_id: 1230
 tags: development

-disclaimer: this is only to tease you and will not make it into the next release, but the one after..
+disclaimer: this is only to tease you and will not make it into the next release, but the one after ...

 when reading gui-guidelines, most of them seem to be too general, or too specific for a certain kind of programming environment (gnome and gtk, qt, etc).